 - What kinds of things are guaranteed to cause him upset, anxiety, concern?

 (Sharon Gretz is the founder of the Childhood Apraxia of Speech Association and Apraxia-Kids Resources.
-She has her master’s degree in education/counseling and is a Ph.D. student in Communication Disorders and Sciences.)
+She has her Master’s degree in Education/Counseling.)